danohart/hellotabs/README.md

-# Little Tabs - Find specials and happy hours in Chicago by neighborhood
+# Hello Chicago - Find specials and happy hours in Chicago by neighborhood

 A website to help you find deals and specials at local Chicago bars by day and neighborhood.
 ### Built using...